 The Museo Thyssen is spread out on three different floors.
 To discover the evolution of European painting, the various movements, styles and renowned artists, we recommend starting on the second floor, then exploring the first floor and lastly, the bottom floor.
 The museum covers seventeenth to twentieth-century art and includes paintings by world-renowned painters like Van Gogh, Kirchner, Hopper, Gauguin, Rubens and Frans Hals.

-The Thyssen-Bornemisza Museum has an impressive collection that complements the other two most important art museums in Madrid and is well-worth visiting.
+The Thyssen-Bornemisza Museum, although it does not have so many famous works as the Prado museum, for example, it has an impressive collection that complements the other two most important art museums in Madrid and is well-worth visiting.

 From Tuesday to Sunday: 10 am – 7 pm.